Combinatorial Multi-Access Coded Caching: Improved Rate-Memory Trade-off with Coded Placement: Main Results

-In Section \ref{proof:thm1}, for the $(C,r,M,N)$ combinatorial MACC problem, we explicitly present a coding scheme making use of coded placement.
-As we have seen in the example in Section \ref{motex}, coding in the placement phase helps to avoid redundancy in the cached contents (accessed by a user) in the MKR scheme \cite{MKR2}.
-The parameter $t$ in the MKR scheme represents the number of times the entire server library is duplicated among the caches.
-So, when $t=1$, there is no duplication in cached contents.
-Thus, performance improvement by coding is available when $t>1$.
+When $t=1$, there is no duplication in cached contents, and thus the contents accessed by a user from different caches are distinct.
+Therefore, performance improvement by coding is available when $t>1$.
 Further, the placement phase of the MKR scheme is independent of $r$, whereas our scheme takes $r$ into consideration during the cache placement.
-Also, our scheme needs to divide each file into $\tilde{r}!\binom{C}{t}$, where $\tilde{r}=\min(r,t)$.
-At the same time, the MKR scheme needs a lesser subpacketization of $\binom{C}{t}$.
+Also, our scheme needs to divide each file into $\tilde{r}!\binom{C}{t}$, whereas the MKR scheme needs a lesser subpacketization of $\binom{C}{t}$.